dolanmiu/docx/docs/examples.md

 ## Sections

 Example of how sections work.
-Sections allow multiple headers and footers, and `landscape`/`portrait` inside the same document
+Sections allow multiple headers and footers, and `landscape`/`portrait` inside the same document.
+Also you can have different page number formats and starts for different sections.

 [Example](https://raw.githubusercontent.com/dolanmiu/docx/master/demo/demo16.ts ":include")